Double Chocolate Oreo Muffins

 Pineapple Scones with Cream Cheese Icing

 I had pineapple smoothies two days in a row.
 There’s something so vibrant and refreshing about pineapple.
 It feels sunny and tropical.
 Should scones ever feel sunny and tropical?
-I’m going to say yes!
-Scones deserve a summer vacation too.
-They can take a break from tea parties and coffee shops and enjoy a little sunshine.
+I’m going to say yes, why not?
+Scones deserve a vacation too.
+They can take a break from tea parties and coffee shops and enjoy a little sunny picnic with iced tea or a beachfront breakfast or brunch with mimosas.

 You’ll be pleasantly surprised when you experience your first bite of a scone with a burst of pineapple flavor.
 I immediately thought, “Why isn’t this a thing?”
 There are probably other pineapple scones out there in the universe, but they’re definitely not well known, like the very popular blueberry scone for example.
 I’m going to go so far as to say, pineapple scones are better than blueberry scones.
-There, I said it.
-(And this is coming from a person who loves blueberries.)
+And this is coming from a person who loves blueberries!

 Print Recipe